-Non-linear deconvolution approaches incorporate these constraints [21] through iteratively minimizing the error functions defined between the acquired image and blurred estimate of the original object [30].
-Some examples of these approaches are Jansson-van Cittert method [21, 31], the Classical Maximum Likelihood Estimator (CMLE) [32], or the least-squares PSF fitting based on realistic 3D PDF models [33].
+Non-linear deconvolution approaches incorporate solution domain constraints [21] by iteratively minimizing the error functions defined between the acquired image and blurred estimate of the original object [30].
+Examples are the Jansson-van Cittert method [21, 31], the Classical Maximum Likelihood Estimator (CMLE) [32], and the least-squares PSF fitting based on realistic 3D PSF models [33].
 A common drawback for these algorithms is the demanding computational and time requirements of the iterative formulations.

-Alternative deconvolution filtering techniques were recently proposed based on Wavelets [34, 35], sparse representations [25, 26] or space-variant blur approximations [36] in order to provide faster implementations over the iterative approaches.
+Alternative deconvolution filtering techniques were recently proposed based on Wavelets [34, 35], sparse representations [2, 26] or space-variant blur approximations [36] in order to provide implementations faster than the iterative approaches.

-Deconvolution software exist as custom built proto-

-types, open source projects (e.g. imageJ [37] and its extension FIJI [38]), optional commercial software features from microscope vendors, or packages from software providers.
+Deconvolution software exist as custom built prototypes, open source projects (e.g. ImageJ [37] and its extension FIJI [38]), optional commercial software features from microscope vendors, or packages from software providers.
 Deconvolution software should offer complete control to set or import parameters used during the microscopic acquisition, and be designed for easy incorporation into the daily routine of microscopic imaging [39, 40].
-Some software packages offer batch processing to ease the user of manually setting physical parameters for deconvolution in each stack (e.g. Huygens Scripting Software from SVI [41]).
-Batch processing is an important feature for large data sets obtained from in vivo observations, especially in long term 3D experiments that can easily pile up terabytes of imaging data [17, 42].
+Some software packages offer batch processing functionality that ease the settings of different deconvolution parameters for multiple image stacks (e.g. Huygens Scripting Software from SVI [41]).
+Batch processing is an important feature for large data sets from in vivo observations, especially in long term 3D experiments that can easily pile up terabytes of image data [17, 42].
 Alternative providers like Zeiss [43] or AutoQuant [44] do not reveal the underlying principles of their physical, numerical, or probabilistic approaches, while others like SVI follow conventional theory.

-Apart from following guidelines published in studies that compare the performance of different commercial and open source deconvolution packages (HuygensPro, AutoDeblur, Deconvolution Lab, Parallel Iterative Deconvolution and Iterative Deconvolve 3D) on synthetic and microscopic images [39, 40], we suggest direct testing of software demos with typical sample images of cellular organelles like membranes, mitochondria and endoplasmic reticulum or fluorescent beads below the diffraction limit.
+Apart from following guidelines published in studies that compare the performance of different commercial and open source deconvolution packages (Huygens Pro, AutoDeblur, Deconvolution Lab, Parallel Iterative Deconvolution and Iterative Deconvolve 3D) on synthetic and microscopic images [39, 40], we suggest direct testing of software demos with typical sample images of cellular organelles like membranes, mitochondria and endoplasmic reticulum or fluorescent beads below the diffraction limit.
 An adequate deconvolution removes pixel noise and maintains signals from sub-cellular structures or point sources as Gaussian-like profiles reflecting the microscopic PSF without blurring.
-Figs. (3A,3B) shows microscopic spinning disk images before and after deconvolution on a supra-cellular level.
+Fig. (3A, B) shows microscopic spinning disk images before and after deconvolution on a supra-cellular level.
 Pixel noise, ill-defined membrane structures and blebs impede a clear definition of the cellular structures in Fig. (3A).
 Fig. (3B) is virtually free of pixel noise and structural details are outlined within the signals of the membrane bound fluorescent protein.
 The deconvolution process was carried out with Huygens Professional deconvolution software [41].